edmondchensj/lanyon/_posts/2018-08-09-breast-cancer-trends.md

 <br/>
 ## Conclusion
+The purpose of this project was to develop a quick and comprehensive method for understanding the diversity and landscape of breast cancer research.
+This was due to the "cold-start" problem for people without prior knowledge of the field or of other subfields.

+On top of generating a comprehensive set of key medical terms, this method also enables us to observe distributions and trends in a research field.

-Conventional treatment methods i.e. chemotherapy and hormonal therapy are mentioned far more frequently than any other topics.
+In breast cancer research, I found that conventional treatment methods i.e. chemotherapy and hormonal therapy are mentioned far more frequently than any other topics.
 Triple Negative Breast Cancer is a topic that has emerged in the last two decades.

 Interestingly, a common theme among the terms and articles seems to be **emerging resistance** to chemotherapy drugs.
 Chemotherapy resistance is implicated in terms such as [autophagy](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0006251), [BCRP expression](https://www.nature.com/articles/1206938), and combination chemotherapy.
 A similar problem is occurring with [antibiotic resistance](https://www.cdc.gov/drugresistance/index.html).
 In fact, combination chemotherapy was [inspired](https://en.wikipedia.org/wiki/History_of_cancer_chemotherapy#Combination_chemotherapy) by the success of antibiotics in the mid 1900s, which had used a combination approach to overcome drug resistance and treat tuberculosis.

-It should be noted that there would be many other topics ***not*** covered in this topic model.
-Results would vary significantly based on papers selected, quality of preprocessing, and modeling algorithms.
+It should be noted that this method simply looked for occurrences of words.
+Thus this method would not only be inadequate in answering most questions in the field, but is also flawed in its ability to generate topics.One major factor is the quality and amount of prior preprocessing.
+I found that the removal of additional, common biomedical terms from the data skewed the results significantly.